-- (1) Internal illumination is generally discouraged, but may be appropriate in certain circumstances subject to the following: - (a) Individual back-lit letters which are silhouetted against softly illuminated walls; - (b) Individual letters with translucent faces, containing soft lighting elements inside each letter; and - (c) Metal face box signs with cut-out letters and soft glow fluorescent tubes. - (2) Neon window signs may be permitted in cases where they are custom designed to be compatible with the building's historic and/or architectural character, and where their color has been selected to harmonize with the building's exterior color.
-Gas-filled light tubes shall be allowed for indirect illumination and when placed in such a manner that the tubes are not exposed to view from any point along the public roadway or side-walk; - (3) No person may erect a sign which flashes, rotates, or has motorized moving parts; - (4) All signs must be listed and installed in accordance with the National Electrical Code (NFPA 70); - (5) No person may erect a sign which constitutes a hazard to pedestrian or vehicular traffic because of intensity or direction of illumination; - (6) No sign shall be illuminated between the hours of 11 pm and 6 am, unless the premises on which it is located is open for business; - (7) Strings of lights shall not be permitted, except on a temporary basis as a part of a holiday celebration; and - (8) Illuminated signs shall not be permitted to shine onto residential properties and travelled ways. - (9) Illumination of signs, whether internal or external, shall not create conditions that are dangerous to the comfort, peace, enjoyment, health, or safety of the community or lend to its disturbance or annoyance.[Added 3-17-2012 Town Meeting by Amendment No. 4]
+- (a) Illuminated neon signs are permitted by Special Exception in the B1, B2, C1, and LO Districts. - (b) Illuminated neon signs are prohibited in the R1 and R3 Districts. - (c) Neon window signs may be permitted in cases where they are custom designed to be compatible with the building's historic and/or architectural character, and where their color has been selected to harmonize with the building's exterior color.
+Gas-filled light tubes shall be allowed for indirect illumination and when placed in such a manner that the tubes are not exposed to view from any point along the public roadway or side-walk. - (5) No person may erect a sign which flashes, rotates, or has motorized moving parts. - (6) All signs must be listed and installed in accordance with the National Electrical Code (NFPA 70). - (7) No person may erect a sign which constitutes a hazard to pedestrian or vehicular traffic because of intensity or direction of illumination. - (8) No sign shall be illuminated between the hours of 11 pm and 6 am, unless the premises on which it is located is open for business. - (9) Strings of lights shall not be permitted, except on a temporary basis as a part of a holiday celebration.